-$$V_0 = \left(\left(u(x_1) - u(x_2) \right) \frac{w(ps^t)}{w(s^t)} + u(x_2) \right) w(s^t), \tag{27}$$
+$$V_0 = \left( (u(x_1) - u(x_2)) \frac{w(ps^t)}{w(s^t)} + u(x_2) \right) w(s^t), \tag{27}$$ which is equal to the present value elicited by the direct method.

-Due to subproportionality, $w(ps^t)/w(s^t) > w(p)$.
+Due to subproportionality, $w(ps^t)/w(s^t) > w(p)$ .
 Therefore, we predict that discounting for risk first results in a lower prospect value than discounting for time first.
 Moreover, discounting for time first is equivalent to prospect evaluation in one single operation.

-4 Quantitative Assessment
+4. Quantitative Assessment

-In the following we address two issues: First, while our model is capable of qualitatively explaining all seven types of observations, it is not clear whether it also makes meaningful quantitative predictions.
+In the following, we address two issues: First, while our model is capable of qualitatively explaining all seven types of observations, it is not clear whether it also makes meaningful quantitative predictions.
 Second, one of the main drivers of the model is the subjective perception of future uncertainty.
 Can we be confident that it is actually this variable that impacts behavior?

 Dealing with the first issue, the question is whether the model requires vastly different parameter values to explain the various phenomena or whether it is possible to explain them with a set of parameters within a relatively narrow and plausible range.
 To address this question, we tie our hands and assume a fixed set of preference parameter values for (i) the utility curvature, (ii) the degrees of subproportionality and convexity of probability weights, and (iii) the rate of pure time preference, as specified in Table 3.
-These parameter values are suggested by typical estimates in the literature (see e.g. Abdellaoui et al. (2011b); Epper et al. (2011b); Fehr-Duda and Epper (2012)).
-We estimate the annual survival probabilities s^ by minimizing the sum of squares of the deviations of the actual observed quantities and the values predicted by our model given the fixed preference parameters.
-That is, s^ is the only free parameter to be estimated.
-To assess the accuracy of the predictions of our model in the different experimental conditions (e.g. different delays, probabilities, resolution frequencies or timings) we contrast the observed quantities reported in the respective publication with those predicted by our model using the estimated survival probability and fixed preference parameter values.
+These parameter values are suggested by typical estimates in the literature (see, e.g., Abdellaoui, Diecidue, and Öncüler (2011b); Epper, Fehr-Duda, and Bruhin (2011); Fehr-Duda and Epper (2012)).
+We estimate the annual survival probabilities $s^$ by minimizing the sum of squares of the deviations of the actual observed quantities and the values predicted by our model given the fixed preference parameters.
+That is, $s^$ is the only free parameter to be estimated.
+To assess the accuracy of the predictions of our model in the different experimental conditions (e.g., different delays, probabilities, resolution frequencies, or timings), we contrast the observed quantities reported in the respective publication with those predicted by our model using the estimated survival probability and fixed preference parameter values.